reverendbedford/neml2/doc/content/system/model.md

 - Variable: An item that is also of a [NEML2 primitive tensor type](@ref tensor-types)
 - Sub-axis: An item of type `LabeledAxis`

-So yes, an axis can be labeled recursively, e.g.,
+An axis can be labeled recursively, e.g.,

 ```
      0 1 2 3 4 5     6     7 8 9 10 11 12   13   14